 Despite much research progress, commercially available automated EEG analysis systems are impractical due to high false alarm rates [9].
 Servicing false alarms in critical care settings places too much of a cognitive burden on caregivers, and hence, the outputs from these systems are ignored [10].
 This creates quality of healthcare issues as well as cost and efficiency challenges.

-The goal of this work is to demonstrate that advanced deep learning approaches that have been successful in tasks like image processing and speech recognition, where ample amounts of annotated training data are available, can be applied to EEG interpretation.
+The goal of this work is to demonstrate that advanced deep learning approaches that have been successful in tasks like image and speech recognition, where ample amounts of annotated training data are available, can be applied to EEG interpretation.
 To achieve this goal, we evaluated several popular approaches on a standard seizure detection task.
 We propose a novel deep learning architecture that reduces the false alarm rate while maintaining sensitivity and specificity.
 We demonstrate that the performance of this system is now approaching the threshold for clinical acceptance.

 Exploiting Spatio-Temporal Context